bobfang1992/personal-blog/content/blog/programming-etude-1-tcp-fanout-2022-07-01/index.md

 - How about async?
 Can I make use of `asyncio`?
 Will it perform better or worse?
 - The Amazing David Beazley has a [talk](https://www.youtube.com/watch?v=Y4Gt3Xjd7G8) about building your own async with raw Python API, can I use his idea to help me here?
 - I used shared-memory communication, but maybe we can try using `golang` to rewrite this and only rely on message-passing?
+- How about C++? how about it's new async/await support?

 All these questions are the reason why this post is called `etude 1`, I want to use this little task as a gateway to learning more about networking and system programming, to understand how to best write I/O code in different languages.
 So expect more like these to come!